 Shulman received his BA and PhD from Yale in renaissance studies.
 His dissertation, which examined how heroes made decisions in the complex world of renaissance epic poetry, received the John Addison Porter Prize and forms the basis of The Pale Cast of Thought: Hesitation and Decision in the Renaissance Epic (U of Delaware P, 1998).
 He also has written the introduction to Robert K. Merton’s The Travels and Adventures of Serendipity: A Study in Historical Semantics and the Sociology of Science (Princeton UP, 2003).

-He serves on the board of the Renaissance Society of America, The Spence School, and the Yale Graduate School Alumni Association.
+He serves on the boards of the Renaissance Society of America, The Spence School, and the Yale Graduate School Alumni Association.
 From 2006–2015 he served as a trustee of Smith College; he also served on the Digital Public Library of America (DPLA) Content Strategy Committee.